apache/accumulo-testing/README.md

 There are some utilities for working with the json result files, run the `performance` script with no options to see them.

+## Availability Monitor
+Monitor class aims at verifying availability of overall accumulo cluster by continually doing scans of random values across various tablet servers and capturing timing information related to how long such scans take.

 ## Automated Cluster Testing
 See the [readme.md](/test/automation/README.md).